aws-samples/searchable-encryption-dynamodb-howto/content/getting-started.en.md

 If you now go to [your DynamoDB table's items](https://us-west-2.console.aws.amazon.com/dynamodbv2/home?region=us-west-2#item-explorer?table=Plaintext_Table&maximize=true), you will see that it now contains one item with the arguments you provided.

 We have provided a helper script to load more items into your table.
-Let's add more items now:
+Let's add them now:

 ```bash
 ./load-data